South Yarra: Jam Factory precinct to get $2.75b revitalisation to turn it into New York’s upper east side-style luxury

 The proposed redevelopment of the Jam Factory.

-Property developer Tim Gurner and real estate investment firm Qualitas have acquired Melbourne’s iconic Jam Factory site. with plans to pour $2.75b into its revitalisation.
+Property developer Tim Gurner and real estate investment firm Qualitas have acquired Melbourne’s iconic Jam Factory with plans to pour $2.75b into its revitalisation.

 RELATED: Highton Village freehold offers development upside